PgDip in Healthcare Management (HCM)

 Mode and Schedule

-Part-time weekend mode with 2.5 days per session (Friday, Saturday, and Sunday).
-The overall programme is completed in approximately 15 months.
+Part-time Weekend Mode, with 2.5 days per session (Friday, Saturday, and Sunday), the overall programme is completed in approximately 15 months.

 Location

-Hong Kong (or Mainland China) and overseas
+Hong Kong and overseas

 Medium of Teaching